MarcusRandevik/Team-Abacus/README.md

 ![profile](Images/profil.gif)

 ### Sharable links
 As mentioned before, a user can get a sharable link from the detailed view of an apartment.
-This can be sent to other so that they may easily navigate to a specific apartment.
+This can be sent to others so that they may easily navigate to a specific apartment.

 ![links](Images/deeplink.gif)